You've successfully subscribed to digitalplunge

 It is necessary to maintain a balance: there should be enough items so that, on one hand, all the functions assigned to the room are covered, and on the other hand, to make it comfortable to use these functions.

-Placing tables close to a wall.
+Placing tables close to a wall

-Placing Couches or sofas against walls.
+Placing Couches or sofas against walls

-Position the soft group so as to visually separate the recreation area from others.
-At the same time, avoid extremes: for example, putting the sofa in the center can result in an obstacle and trips.
+If you have a small living room, do not move the sofa against the wall: this introduces visual disharmony into the interior.
+Position the soft items so as to visually separate the recreation area from other sections of the room.
+At the same time, avoid extremes: for example, putting the sofa in the center can result in an obstacle.

-Furniture placed along the walls and an empty space in the center of the room is a solution that is justified, perhaps, in the children's room.
+Furniture placed along the walls and an empty space in the center of the room is a solution that is justified, perhaps in the children's room.
+In the rest of the rooms, the emptiness in the middle of the room will look strange and uncomfortable.

-An elegant coffee table, carpet, or pouf will help to group together objects that, when located along the wall can look very fragmented.
+An elegant coffee table, carpet, or pouf will help to group together objects that, when located along the wall, can look very fragmented.
 If you desperately need to keep the middle of your room clear, consider an impressive ceiling lamp: it will restore balance to the interior.

 Missing accents